Papillomavirus (Types 16, 18) Vaccine (Human, Recombinant)

-Shake well prior to use.
+IM: Shake well prior to use.
 Do not use if discolored or if containing particulate matter, or if syringe is cracked.
 Inject IM into the deltoid region of the upper arm.
 Do not administer IV, SubQ, or intradermally.
-Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection (ACIP [Kroger 2017]).
-To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (ACIP [Kroger 2017]).
-US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.
+Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection.
+To prevent syncope related injuries, patients should be vaccinated while seated or lying down.
+When given with other age appropriate vaccines, human papillomavirus vaccine should be given after other vaccines because it may cause more pain with injection (NACI 2017).

 For patients at risk of hemorrhage following intramuscular injection, the vaccine should be administered intramuscularly if, in the opinion of the physician familiar with the patient's bleeding risk, the vaccine can be administered by this route with reasonable safety.
 If the patient receives antihemophilia or other similar therapy, intramuscular vaccination can be scheduled shortly after such therapy is administered (ACIP [Kroger 2017]).
 A fine needle (23 gauge or smaller) can be used for the vaccination and firm pressure applied to the site (without rubbing) for 5 to 10 minutes (NACI 2017).
 The patient should be instructed concerning the risk of hematoma from the injection.
 Patients on anticoagulant therapy should be considered to have the same bleeding risks and treated as those with clotting factor disorders (ACIP [Kroger 2017]; NACI 2017).